The anchor: a symbol for steadfastness, security, survival and . . hope, especially after a fresh start, and a fearless enjoyment of life

 But the anchor appears in many other religions and cultures too.
 For example, the ancient Egyptians adopted the anchor as a symbol to honour the process of creation.

 In the modern marine fraternity, the anchor signifies steadfastness in duty, and thus honour, as well as the intrepidness associated with the sea, and sea life: “I was born on the crest of a wave with the sailor spirit” goes the dictum, with the anchor being symbolic to people who love the sea (and perhaps work on it) – along with all its dangers.
 And there is an element of intrepidness associated with sea life and so the anchor symbolises a fearless and bold spirit, and a cheerful enjoyment of life.

 For those who are having difficulties in life, the anchor can imply a self promise: To take stock, settle down and plan for a stable future – a symbol of hope with a fresh start.
 And for those who are about to embark on something new and challenging, they can move forward to a new place in their life, make a new start, a new beginning – planting new roots and finding a better life – coupled with the hope for new stability and security . . with the confidence, self-assuredness, and trust in their ability to survive and succeed.

 But overall, the anchor is a symbol of strength and stability – whether in faith, or in lifestyle, and a fearless enjoyment of life.
 Anchor jewellery: For boldness, strength, hope . . and life!

-SEE our CENTRAL (Group) STORE for Anchor jewellery with meaning . . especially anchor bracelets and anchor earring gifts
+SEARCH our online shop for Anchor jewellery with meaning . . especially anchor bracelets and anchor earring gifts